 Experiencing the death of someone significant can be very isolating for children, and their behavior can often times be misinterpreted as something other than an expression of grief.
 Risks of unaddressed grief in a child include isolation, substance abuse, depression, poor school performance, aggression, and anxiety.

 Because 1 in 7 children will lose a parent, sibling or close loved one by the time they are 20, Brooke’s Place works to create a community where every young person living with grief feels safe, supported and understood during their personal grief journey.
-Our mission is to support children and their families through bereavement programs, advocacy, community education and outreach.

 Brooke’s Place is built on these principles: